barrowclift/barrowclift.github.io/about/no-ai.markdown

 I have never and will never use AI to generate anything on this site.
 I have never and will never use AI to "prototype", or to "review", or to play any role at any stage of my personal creative process.

 I don't care about speed.
 I don't care about "more".
-If I don't have the time or energy to write something, I won't.
 If I don't have the time or energy to create something, I won't.
 There are other humans in the world that deserve to have the space to share.

 I will continue to use [em dashes](https://www.seangoedecke.com/em-dashes/) like I've been doing since I first (poorly) [began using them back in 2015](http://localhost:4000/articles/blaring-backgrounds).
 Similarly, I'll continue to use ["not only X, but Y"](https://news.ycombinator.com/item?id=45529020) whenever strikes my fancy like I've been doing since [my very first article](https://barrowclift.me/articles/a-new-start).
 I refuse to mutilate my writing style simply to present myself as more "human" to other humans that are rightfully dubious because LLMs have forever poisoned the well of human communication.